-Using the formula above, we can calculate Company XYZ'sas follows:
+Using the formula above, we can calculate Company XYZ's FFO as follows:

 $2,500,000 + $2,000,000 - $200,000 = $4,300,000

-REITs and similar trusts typically disclose financial statements (and in many cases in the headlines of their press releases), and they are required to show their calculations.in the footnotes to their
+REITs and similar trusts typically disclose FFO in the footnotes to their financial statements (and in many cases in the headlines of their press releases), and they are required to show their calculations.

-In general, the adjustments Generally Accepted require REITs to depreciate their Principles ( ) properties over time.
-However, many REIT properties actually appreciate over time, and for this reason, the required expense tends to make appear artificially low. also adjusts for (or losses) on the sale of properties because they are not recurring and therefore do not contribute to the REIT's ongoing dividend-paying capacity (REITs are required to pay out 90% of their taxable income in dividends).
-Some go a step further and calculate Adjusted from Operations (AFFO), which adjusts capital expenditures. for rent increases and certainmakes to are intended to compensate for methods that may distort a trust's true performance.
-This is especially true of .
+In general, the adjustments FFO makes to net income are intended to compensate for accounting methods that may distort a real estate investment trust's true performance.
+This is especially true of depreciation.
+Generally Accepted Accounting Principles (GAAP) require REITs to depreciate their investment properties over time.
+However, many REIT properties actually appreciate over time, and for this reason, the required depreciation expense tends to make net income appear artificially low.
+FFO also adjusts for gains (or losses) on the sale of properties because they are not recurring and therefore do not contribute to the REIT's ongoing dividend-paying capacity (REITs are required to pay out 90% of their taxable income in dividends).
+Some analysts go a step further and calculate Adjusted Funds from Operations (AFFO), which adjusts FFO for rent increases and certain capital expenditures.

-Many prefer to examine instead of when measuring an REIT's financial performance.
-Similar to ( ), per share is a carefully scrutinized metric that is often used as a barometer to gauge an REIT's profitability per unit of shareholder ownership.
-Meanwhile, the interpretation of price/ multiples may generate valuation insights similar to those generated by P/E multiples.
-As such, is a key driver of share prices.
+Many analysts prefer to examine FFO instead of net income when measuring an REIT's financial performance.
+Similar to earnings per share (EPS), FFO per share is a carefully scrutinized metric that is often used as a barometer to gauge an REIT's profitability per unit of shareholder ownership.
+Meanwhile, the interpretation of price/FFO multiples may generate valuation insights similar to those generated by P/E multiples.
+As such, FFO is a key driver of share prices.

-Though real estate firm's profitability, it's important to remember that can often be susceptible to manipulation, changes and restatements.
-Nevertheless, is widely considered to be the most popular method of quantifying a remains the industry standard in determining -trust profitability for shareholders.
+Though FFO is widely considered to be the most popular method of quantifying a real estate firm's profitability, it's important to remember that FFO can often be susceptible to manipulation, accounting changes and restatements.
+Nevertheless, FFO remains the industry standard in determining investment-trust profitability for shareholders.